Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Experiments

 \subsection{Results on Tiny ImageNet}

-Tiny ImageNet is a subset of the ImageNet classification dataset that contains 100,000 images of 200 classes~\cite{krizhevsky2009learning}.
-Each class contains 500 training, 50 validation, and 50 test images.
-Since the input size ($\text{64}\!\times \!\text{64}$) of the dataset is limited and could present difficulties for models originally designed for higher resolution ImageNet data, we up-scale both the training and validation images to a size of $\text{160}\!\times \!\text{160}$ using bicubic interpolation~\cite{keys1981cubic}.
-This resolution allows models to retain sufficient spatial details even at the last stage, while remaining computationally lightweight.
+Tiny ImageNet is a subset of the ILSVRC-2012 ImageNet classification dataset that contains 100,000 images of 200 classes~\cite{le2015tiny}.
+Each class contains 500 training, 50 validation images.
+The input of the dataset is 64$\times$64, which causes problems (\eg multiple down-sampling stages, large kernel size) for models originally designed for higher resolution ImageNet data, so we up-scale the training and validation images by 2.5$\times$, to a resolution of 160$\times$160 with bicubic interpolation~\cite{keys1981cubic}.
+This resolution allows models to retain sufficient spatial details at the last stage, while remaining computationally lightweight compared to 224$\times$224.

-We train RKAN-augmented models from scratch using different reduce factors based on powers of 2 and report the one with the highest top-1 accuracy on the validation set.
-The results, along with the throughput (img$/$s), are then compared against all the baseline models (standard model variants using identical training setup) as shown in \cref{tab:acc_tinyimagenet}.
+We train RKAN-augmented models from scratch using 6 reduce factors ($r$) and report $r$ with the highest accuracy (Top-1) on the validation set.
+The results are compared with the corresponding baseline models (standard model variants using identical training setup) as shown in \Cref{tab:acc_tinyimagenet}.

-\cref{fig:acc_gain_epoch} shows a noticeable trend where all architectures augmented by the RKAN block consistently outperform their default equivalents.
-Among all tested models, the base top-1 accuracy increases by at least 1\%, while most notably, larger variants of the models, such as Wide ResNet-101 and DenseNet-201, surpass the base architectures with a margin of over 2\% in performance.
+\Cref{fig:acc_gain_epoch} shows a trend, where all RKAN-augmented models consistently outperform their standard baselines.
+Larger variants of the models, such as RKAN-WRN-101 and RKAN-DenseNet-201, are able to improve the Top-1 accuracy from the baseline models by more than 2\%.

 Observed frequently in our experiments, a more compact model with the same architectural design, when integrated with the RKAN block, is able to achieve comparable or even higher accuracy than its deeper and wider counterparts.
-For example, RKAN-ResNet-101 improves by 1\% (on average) upon ResNet-152, ResNeXt-101, and WRN-101, which are all ``improved" versions of the original ResNet-101, despite having higher throughput and significantly reduced model complexity (a total of 44.49 million parameters compared to 58.55, 87.15, and 125.25 million, respectively).
+For example, RKAN-ResNet-101 improves by 1\% (on average) over ResNet-152, ResNeXt-101, and WRN-101, which are all ``improved" versions of the original ResNet-101, despite having higher throughput and significantly reduced model complexity (a total of 44.49 million parameters compared to 58.55, 87.15, and 125.25 million, respectively).